Federated k-Core Decomposition: A Secure Distributed Approach: Preliminary

-Theorem \ref{th:locality} shows that the vertex $u$ is sufficient to calculate its core number from the neighbor's information.
+\begin{theorem}[Locality \cite{montresor2012distributed}] For all $u\in V$, its core number, $u.\core$, is the largest value $k$ such that $u$ has at least $k$ neighbours that have core numbers not less than $k$.
+Formally, we define $u.\core = k$, where $k \leq |\{v\in u.\adj: v.\core \geq k\}|$ and $ (k+1) > |\{v\in u.\adj: v.\core \geq (k+1)\}| $. \end{theorem} Theorem \ref{th:locality} shows that the vertex $u$ is sufficient to calculate its core number from the neighbours' information.
 The algorithm is reorganized in Algorithm~\ref{alg:core-decompotion}. \begin{enumerate} \item For the initialization stage (lines 1 to 4), each $u\in V$ has its \emph{estimate core numbers} initialized as its degree (line 2).
-Each $u$ will maintain a set of estimated core numbers for all neighbors $u.\adj$ (line 3).
-Then, each $u$ sends its estimated core numbers $u.\core'$ to all neighbors (line 4), where \texttt{Send}$_u(v, \langle ... \rangle)$ procedure (executed on the vertex $u$) is to send the message $\langle ... \rangle$ to the target vertex $v$ (lines 4 and 11).
+Each $u$ will maintain a set of estimated core numbers for all neighbours $u.\adj$ (line 3).
+Then, each $u$ sends its estimated core numbers $u.\core'$ to all neighbours (line 4), where \texttt{Send}$_u(v, \langle ... \rangle)$ procedure (executed on the vertex $u$) is to send the message $\langle ... \rangle$ to the target vertex $v$ (lines 4 and 11).

-\item Then $u$ will receive the estimated core numbers $v.\core'$ from its neighbors $v\in u.\adj$ (lines 5 to 11).
+\item Then $u$ will receive the estimated core numbers $v.\core'$ from its neighbours $v\in u.\adj$ (lines 5 to 11).
 The received $\core'$ will be stored in the array $u.A$ (line 6).
-If $u.A$ does not include all the estimated core numbers of $u.A$, it will return directly since $u$ has not yet received all the neighbors' messages (line 7); otherwise, $u$ will get the new core number $k$ by executing \texttt{GetCore} (line 8).
-If $k$ is not equal to $u.\core'$, $u$ will update its core number and send it to all neighbors (lines 9 - 11).
+If $u.A$ does not include all the estimated core numbers of $u.A$, it will return directly since $u$ has not yet received all the neighbours' messages (line 7); otherwise, $u$ will get the new core number $k$ by executing \texttt{GetCore} (line 8).
+If $k$ is not equal to $u.\core'$, $u$ will update its core number and send it to all neighbours (lines 9 - 11).
 The \texttt{GetCore} procedure will check the core number with Theorem~\ref{th:locality}; if it is not satisfied, it will decrease the core number $k$ until Theorem~\ref{th:locality} is satisfied (lines 12 - 15).

 \item Each vertex $u\in V$ executes the above distributed algorithm in parallel.
 The termination condition is that all vertices $u\in V$ satisfy Theorem~\ref{th:locality} and thus stop decreasing the estimated core numbers $u.\core'$ at the same time.
 Finally, we obtain the final calculated core numbers $u.\core = u.\core'$ for all $u\in V$. \end{enumerate}